lv-386-python/exchange/README.md

-SIMPLE CONSOLE APP "EXCHANG APP"
+SIMPLE CONSOLE APP "EXCHANGE APP"

 You can get the info about cuurencies or manipulate the data using following commands: